Fill in the Blanks

 c.
 Engage the first thread of the plug, then put a small amount of lubricant on the second thread and screw the plug in.

-40. Maximum power is normally considered to be developed in a reciprocating engine with an air/fuel mixture ratio of approximately
+40. Maximum power is normally considered to be developed in a reciprocating engine with a fuel/air mixture ratio of approximately

 c.
 15:1.